 New Psychedelic Research Centre Launches At Mount Sinai in New York With a Focus on MDMA

-A renowned American school of medicine is launching a research centre dedicated entirely to the study of psychedelics.
+A renowned American school of medicine, Mount Sinai, is launching a research centre dedicated entirely to the study of psychedelics, and in particular MDMA.
 It is the second institution of its kind to open such a facility in less than a year.

 In late January of 2020, investigators at Johns Hopkins University launched the Center for Psychedelic and Consciousness Research in Baltimore, Maryland, where researchers have primarily focused on psilocybin.